TobiasKozel/tklb/README.md

 Define in compilation unit

 ### TKLB_RELEASE
-Will disable asserts reduce logging
+Will disable asserts reduce logging to warnings and above.

 ### TKLB_USE_PROFILER
 Enables the wrapped tracy profiler